KushtrimVisoka/covid19kosovo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The “covid19kosovo” R package provides datasets on the situation with Covid-19 in Kosovo.

+Datasets:

+-   Daily summaries of confirmed, healed, and death cases on the national level.

+-   Daily summaries of confirmed cases by municipality.

+-   Daily summaries of confirmed cases by cadastral zone (village).

+Official source: [IKSHPK Facebook page](https://www.facebook.com/IKSHPK).
+I do not guarantee the accuracy of the data presented in this R package.

 ## Installation

 You can install the released version of covid19kosovo from GitHub with: